-In cases of severe depression, a treatment called electroconvulsive therapy (ECT) is sometimes recommended.
+A treatment called electroconvulsive therapy (ECT) is sometimes recommended when other treatments for depression have failed.
 Some people with melancholic depression find it keeps coming back.
 Further information and support is available for the person with melancholia and for their friends and family.

 Last reviewed: March 2018